team-telnyx/telnyx-webrtc-ios/README.md

 // Set the login credentials and the ringtone/ringback configurations if required.
 // Ringtone / ringback tone files are not mandatory.
-// You can user your sipUser and password
+// You can user your sipUser and password let txConfigUserAndPassowrd = TxConfig(sipUser: sipUser,
-// This is what we are currently using on the Demo App let txConfigUserAndPassowrd = TxConfig(sipUser: sipUser,
                                        password: password,
+                                       pushDeviceToken: "DEVICE_APNS_TOKEN",
                                        ringtone: "incoming_call.mp3",
                                        ringBackTone: "ringback_tone.mp3",
                                        //You can choose the appropriate verbosity level of the SDK.
                                        //Logs are disabled by default
                                        logLevel: .all)

-// Or use a JWT Telnyx Token to authenticate (recommended) let txConfigToken = TxConfig(token: "MY_JWT_TELNYX_TOKEN",
+// Or use a JWT Telnyx Token to authenticate let txConfigToken = TxConfig(token: "MY_JWT_TELNYX_TOKEN",
+                             pushDeviceToken: "DEVICE_APNS_TOKEN",
                              ringtone: "incoming_call.mp3",
                              ringBackTone: "ringback_tone.mp3",
                              //You can choose the appropriate verbosity level of the SDK.
 Logs are disabled by default